Jtoney40/engr3/README.md

 ## Plate

 ### Assignment Description
-I had to make a prat that was very simple and only had one part.
+I had to make a part that was very simple and only had one part.

 ### Evidence